On the fourth of July, there was a debate in the EU on US Citizen Based taxation, FATCA and the consequences for US persons in Europe.

 Americans Overseas was invited to Strasbourg for the preparation of the debate to explain the problems arising for US persons in Europe.
 Americans Overseas brought letters of banks refusing service as well as many statements of Accidental Americans and their challenges to become compliant.

-The debate was sparked by several organisations which includes Americans Overseas and hundreds of people who had petitioned the EU directly to act on the horrendous consequences of the US laws in Europe.
+The debate was sparked by several organisations which include Americans Overseas and hundreds of people who had petitioned the EU directly to act on the horrendous consequences of the US laws in Europe.

 The debate started with an overview by EU Member of Parliament Cecilia Wikström of the problems caused by FATCA.
 The US law has forced financial institutions in Europe to hand over data on clients that are US persons.